istio/istio.io/content/docs/concepts/security/index.md

     caption="Istio Security Architecture"
     >}}

-As illustrated in the diagram, Istio leverages secret volume mount to deliver keys and certificates from Citadel to Kubernetes containers.
+As illustrated in the diagram, Istio leverages secret volume mounts to deliver keys and certificates from Citadel to Kubernetes containers.
 For services running on VMs or bare-metal machines, we introduce a node agent, which is a process running on each VM or bare-metal machine.
 The node agent generates the